-RADIATION THERAPY PHYSICS II: TREATMENT PLANNING AND DOSIMETRY (3 credits) This course will explore the concepts of radiation physics as it applies to the practice of radiation therapy.
+RADIATION THERAPY PHYSICS II

+This course will explore the concepts of radiation physics as it applies to the practice of radiation therapy.
 Scatter radiation analysis, isodose curves, patient contouring, dosimetric calculations, treatment planning procedures and electron beam therapy are introduced.